Rickyoung221/UCLA-CS144-SPR2020/README.md

 @copyright owned by the contributors.

-:bangbang: Please do not copy any codes, they should be just for view. ​:slightly_smiling_face:​
+:bangbang: Please do not copy any codes directrly, they should be just for view. ​:slightly_smiling_face:​

+If it does help you, please star and fork this repository.
+Thank you for your support.

 ---
 ## Course Description